Khoirabari massacre

 News surrounding the massacre was not reported for two weeks.
-Journalist Shekhar Gupta reported a top Assam police officer admitting that the Assam police were preoccupied with the exaggerated news of the massacre of the Assamese people in Gohpur, and that they failed to take proper action in Khoirabari on time.
+Journalist Shekhar Gupta reported a top Assam police officer admitting that the Assam police were preoccupied with the exaggerated news of the massacre of the Assamese people in Gohpur and that they failed to take proper action in Khoirabari on time.

 Background

-Khoirabari became an immigrant Bengali Hindu settlement in the Mangaldoi sub-division of the Darrang district, situated about 25 km north of the town Mangaldoi.
-Prior to the Partition of India, the Khoirabari area was inhabited by Bengali-speaking Muslims of eastern Bengal origin ie Bangladesh.
-Following the Partition, the Bengali-speaking Muslims left for East Pakistan and the Bengali Hindu refugees from East Pakistan settled on the abandoned lands vacated by the Muslims.
-The Bengali Hindu refugee settlers, however, were not given pattas (a document certifying the ownership of the land).
-In 1983, there was an enclave of hundreds of immigrant Bengali Hindus refugees living in a cluster of villages in the Khoirabari area, surrounded by Indigenous Assamese villages.
-For years there had been resentment between them and the native Assamese.
+Khoirabari was a Bengali Hindu settlement in the Mangaldoi sub-division of the Darrang district, situated about 25 km north of the town Mangaldoi.
+In 1983, there was an enclave of hundreds of minority Bengali Hindus living in a cluster of villages in the Khoirabari area, surrounded by Indigenous Assamese villages.
+For years there had been a clash between them and the Assamese community.